-1.3.5 Definition of capital and regulatory regime
+1.3.5 Regulatory regime and definition of capital

-- 25. The impact of the EU-wide stress test will be reported in terms of CET1 capital.
-In addition, the Tier 1 capital ratio and total capital ratio, as well as a leverage ratio, will be reported for every year of the exercise.
-Capital ratios are reported on a transitional basis and on a fully loaded basis. - 26.The definitions of CET1, Tier 1 and total capital that are valid during every year of the time horizon of the stress test should be applied (i.e. the CRR/CRD definition of capital with transitional arrangements as per December 2019, December 2020, December 2021 and December 2022).
-Capital components subject to transitional arrangements are reported separately and publicly disclosed.
-The regulatory framework regarding capital requirements should also be applied as of these dates, including any relevant transitional arrangements.
-National discretions defined in the CRR/CRD apply unless specified otherwise. - 27.
-The applicable regulatory framework includes decisions by competent authorities regarding the application of the CRR/CRD that were taken before 1 January 2020.
-These should be applied as of their entry into force. - 28.Any changes to the existing regulatory framework shall be applied only if, at the launch of the exercise, they are known to be legally binding during the stress test time horizon and if the requirements (including their implementation schedule) have been endorsed and publicly announced by the relevant authority.
-Banks are not required to anticipate other changes to the regulatory framework. - 29.The use of new internal models and modifications of existing internal models is mandatory as long as these are approved by the competent authority by 31 December 2019.
-In case banks have implemented by 31 December 2019 a new definition of default to incorporate the Regulatory Technical Standards on materiality threshold of credit obligation past due under Article 178 of the CRR1 and the Guidelines on the application of the definition of default under Article 178 of the CRR2, the new definition should be used in the stress test3 and an impact assessment of the new definition when compared to the previously implemented shall be
+- 25.Banks shall consider the regulatory framework that was brought into force and applicable as of 31 December 2019.
+This includes decisions taken by competent authorities regarding the application of the CRR/CRD that were applicable before 1 January 2020.
+Banks are not required to anticipate other changes to the regulatory framework. - 26.
+The impact of the EU-wide stress test will be reported in terms of CET1 capital.
+In addition, the Tier 1 capital ratio and total capital ratio, as well as the leverage ratio, will be reported for every year of the exercise. - 27.
+Capital ratios shall be calculated on a transitional basis, i.e. including transitional arrangements according to the official schedule, and on a fully loaded basis.
+Capital components subject to transitional arrangements are reported separately and will be publicly disclosed.
+National discretions included in the CRR/CRD apply unless specified otherwise. - 28.
+The use of new internal models and modifications of existing internal models is mandatory as long as these are approved by the competent authority by 31 December 2019.
+In case banks have implemented by 31 December 2019 a new definition of default in application of the Commission Delegated Regulation (EU) 2018/1712 and the EBA Guidelines on the application of the definition of default under Article 178 of the CRR3, the new definition should be used in the stress test4 and an impact assessment of the new definition when compared to the previously